mpmikulak/BF-Interpreter-Golang/README.md

 - Better error handling

 Future features will include, in order:
+- Multi-file input
 - Better debugger
-- Multi-file input

-The program will be considered 1.0 status when all basic features are working and verified reasonably free of bugs.
+The program will be considered 1.0 status when all features are working and verified reasonably free of bugs.